ROBERT H. ROSENBLUM

 Rob helps public and international companies avoid inadvertently becoming investment companies, investment advisers, and broker-dealers.
 He has assisted these companies by obtaining no-action letters and exemptive orders from the SEC; advising their boards on structuring, valuation, and other matters relevant to investment company status determinations; and drafting policies, procedures, and guidelines.
 Rob has provided counsel on investment company status issues, among others, to major technology corporations, international infrastructure and project development firms, publicly traded mortgage REITs and other real estate companies, financial services companies, companies with significant portfolios of patents and other intellectual property, and major law firms and other organizations that maintain investment pools for their partners, associates, and employees.
 Rob also advises public and private companies on securities registration and disclosure issues, SEC and stock exchange filing and reporting requirements, and selling and purchasing securities under Rule 144, Rule 144A, and Regulation S.

-Prior to joining the firm, Rob was a partner in the investment management practice at K&L Gates.
-Before entering private practice, he worked at the Securities and Exchange Commission from 1986 to 1990, including in the Office of the General Counsel, in the Division of Corporate Finance, and as counsel to then-Commissioner Joseph A. Grundfest.EDUCATION:
+Before entering private practice, Rob worked at the Securities and Exchange Commission from 1986 to 1990, including in the Office of the General Counsel, in the Division of Corporate Finance, and as counsel to then-Commissioner Joseph A. Grundfest.EDUCATION:

 - J.D., Georgetown University Law Center, 1986